bethmij/Wattpad-Clone/README.md

-##Welcome to the Wattpad Clone Repository! 📚📱
+# Welcome to the Wattpad Clone Repository! 📚📱

--This mobile application is designed to emulate the core features of Wattpad, enabling users to read, write, and share stories.
+This mobile application is designed to emulate the core features of Wattpad, enabling users to read, write, and share stories.
 Built using React Native, this app aims to provide a seamless and engaging reading and writing experience on mobile devices.

-**Key Features:**
+## Technology stack
+Frontend
+✅ React Native

+Backend
+✅ Node.js
+✅ Express.js
+✅ MongoDB

+## Key Features:
 - Story Browsing: Explore a vast collection of stories across various genres.
 - Story Creation: Write and publish your own stories with ease.
 - Personal Library: Save your favorite stories and manage your reading list.